I consider myself a master at Rubik's Cube. I've compiled a list of algorithms for when you get stuck in specific situations.

 There are many airsoft shotguns in the market, many of which are not very reliable and are an absolute nightmare to use.
-After trying out many (emphasis on many) shotguns, the UTG multi-shot shotgun was the only gun which I found reliable, accurate and very easy to use.
+After trying out many (emphasis on many) shotguns, the UTG multi-shot shotgun was the only gun that I found reliable, accurate and very easy to use.

 - Looks and Feel: The thing that immediately sticks out about this gun is its perfect weight, sturdiness and the solid buttstock.
 When you hold it, it feels like you're holding a real remmington (minus the orange tip).
 At first, the gun is a little bit tough to pump but as time progresses, it gets much better.
-The gun comes with 3 shells and each shell can hold up to 10 bb's.
+The gun comes with 3 shells and each shell can hold up to 10 BBs.

 - Performance: The UTG shotgun uses a tension spring operated mechanism which enables it to shoot 3 burst rounds of bb's at a time.
 It can shoot 100-120ft which is very impressive for an airsoft shotgun.
 It shoots at about 330-350 FPS (tested with .2g bb's) and is very accurate up to 100ft.

 Overall, this gun shoots every other shotgun out the water when it comes to price-performance ratio.
 I rate it a decent 4/5.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.